This is a guest post from Karen Weiler of Posh Pets® Photography

 Generally speaking, dogs are not allowed in restaurants due to Toronto’s health regulations.
 However, tap houses are able to welcome them because they do not sell food.
 (Many of them work with food trucks on a pop-up basis to ensure that patrons have something yummy to eat while visiting.)

 One of these is the aptly named Black Lab Brewing.
-Come and enjoy the in-house brewed craft beer, with dog-inspired names such as: kennel sour, underdog oat, and sitting pretty.
+Come and enjoy the in-house brewed craft beer, with dog-inspired names such as: Kennel Sour, Sticky Paws Oatmeal Stout, and Needs More Dog Munich Dunkel.
 On a good day, you will also have a chance to meet Snoopy (IG: @blacklab_snoopy), who is the black lab behind the name.

 4. Get your Caffeine Fix